heymatthew/anki-word-frequency-list/README.md

 * Link to releases in README.
 * Add instructions to README.
 * Add English language rules to beginning of Anki deck. [readandspell.com](https://www.readandspell.com/learning-to-spell-for-adults)

+## Related tools

+There's a [list of clients](https://github.com/freedict/fd-dictionaries/wiki/Dictionary-Clients) on the Free Dictionary wii that you can use to browse definitions.
+This includes ones that work from the CLI.